zrromero/zrromero.github.io/docs/index.md

 ## Goals and Challenges

-Our primary goal is to ensure that the robot can:
+Our primary goal is focussed towards the younger audience, where they will create a line.
+We will need to ensure that the robot can:
 - Accurately follow lines in various conditions.
 - Navigate corners and curves smoothly.

+Our secondary goal is focussed towards an older audience, where we will create the line and they need to navigate it, to do this